 You have two full days out with Usangu Expedition Camp.
 From your first day you will begin to get involved with research by being given your own camera trap and shown how to use it before setting it up somewhere round camp.
 You will check it at the end of your stay.

 For your stay you will also receive an introduction to the INaturalist app which your guide will show you how to use for the best data collection whilst you head out on your activities.
 At the end of your stay the researchers based at the Douglas Bell Eco Research Station will show you how they will use this data you have collected to further their studies and analysis of the area.
-They will also give you your own personal login for the Usangu Predator Hub – so when you collect your camera trap that you placed on the first day, if you were lucky enough to catch any predators you will upload this data and check with the researcher if these are known predators or if you’ve caught a new face!
+They will also give you your own personal login for the Usangu Predator Hub – so when you collect your camera trap that you placed on the first day, if you were lucky enough to catch any predators you will upload this data and check with the researcher if these are known predators or if you’ve discovered a new face!

-There is also the possibility at spending one night out in the Star Cubes – for amazing views of the night sky and the experience of feeling connected with the nature around you.
+Wayfairer top tip: there is also the possibility at spending one night out in the Star Cubes – for amazing views of the night sky and the experience of feeling connected with the nature around you.

 Today your time at Usangu comes to an end.
 You’ve spent an incredible few days researching this new area.
 Now it’s time to head a little further north to see what more animals may await.